Life Beyond GU-Q

 Do not bury your heads in books all the time.
 Participate in extracurricular activities.
 Interpersonal and leadership skills are just as (if not more) important than academic achievement.
 Knowing how to navigate office politics, make executive decisions, and reflect leadership in your work place will stem from your experience as club leaders and active members of the GU-Q community.

-2020 was quite a year for Haroon Yasin.
-The 2015 International Politics graduate was recognized by Forbes Asia 30 under 30, and his digital education program that began as a student project at GU-Q became part of a nationally broadcast TV channel in Pakistan launched by Prime Minister Imran Khan to support students impacted by pandemic school closures.
-He also won the 2020 Waislitz Global Citizen Award, a $100,000 cash prize that honors the excellence of individuals working to end extreme poverty.
+Haroon is a rising social entrepreneur taking the Pakistan education scene by storm.
+His digital education program that began as a student project at GU-Q has steadily grown, with his learning app Taleemabad receiving thousands of downloads, and hitting full stride in 2020 when its content became part of a nationally broadcast TV channel in Pakistan launched by Prime Minister Imran Khan to support students impacted by pandemic school closures.
+He is now expanding his curriculum to low cost private schools in Pakistan.
+His recognitions include the 2021 WISE award, becoming a part of the Pakistan Prime Minister’s Youth Cabinet, being named a Forbes Asia 30 under 30 in 2020, and winning the 2020 Waislitz Global Citizen Award, a $100,000 cash prize that honors the excellence of individuals working to end extreme poverty.

 The channel is called Teleschool, and it is available nationwide, broadcast daily to provide online education for grades one through twelve.
 For the primary education level programming, they asked my educational organization Orenda to provide content based off of the cartoon characters in our digital app Taleemabad.
 Taleemabad is Urdu for “Education City” and offers a fun learning opportunity for children in Pakistan who are underperforming or unable to attend school.
 While the power of the internet has unleashed countless educational resources, Taleemabad is uniquely tailored to the region’s needs.
 The series is mapped out to the Pakistan education curriculum.
 But more than that, young learners can see themselves in the identities of the characters who look, dress, and speak like them too.